All the nitty-gritty details on what to do (and what not to do) during your no spend month!

 I am a sucker for a good challenge!
 Tell me I can’t do something, or it’s impossible, and I will move heaven & earth to prove you wrong!

 That’s why I was so pumped to do a no-spend month this past April!
 Now, no one laughed in my face exactly, but I did get a few, “Are you crazy?”
-And the answer is yes, yes I am.
-I am crazy in need of $500.
+And the answer is yes.
+Yes, I am.

 Nothing was going to stand in my way of saving it!
-Here’s how my month of not spending anything played out, along with some tips, tricks & resources for you to do your own no spend month and save a boatload of money!
+Here’s how my month of not spending anything played out, along with some tips, tricks & resources for you to do a no spend month and save a boatload of money!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info